-There’s no question that one of the most important parts on your journey toward financial solid ground is savings for your retirement.
+There’s no question that one of the most important parts of your journey toward financial solid ground is savings for your retirement.
 Gone are the days where most people had pensions or other sources of retirement income provided by their employers.
 Social security still exists but the future of that isn’t guaranteed.
-That means that main person responsible for providing retired you with enough money to live their dream retirement is current you.
-Since why you should save for retirement is pretty clear, let’s look how where and how to save for your retirement, along with why the best time to start is now.
+That means the main person responsible for providing retired you with enough money to live their dream retirement is current you.
+Since why you should save for retirement is pretty clear, let’s look at where and how to save for your retirement, along with why the best time to start is now.

 Generally speaking, there are two different places you can save for retirement – through a retirement plan offered by your employer or through an Individual Retirement Account (IRA).
 Employers can offer a wide variety of retirement plans to their employees.
 Most of the plans offered today are considered Defined Contribution plans because you and your employer make defined contributions.
 On the other hand, plans that provide a defined benefit for you at retirement are called, you guessed it, defined benefit plans.
 These are mainly pension plans and aren’t as common today.
 The most common defined contribution plans are 401(k), Simple IRA, 403(b), 457, SEP IRA, among others.
 While the specific of each plan type vary, the basics stay the same.
 Both you and your employer can usually contribute to your retirement plan.
 With a few exceptions, retirement plans are invested in mutual funds (check out this link to learn more about mutual funds).
 Most plans are pre-tax (traditional) but there are some plans that offer Roth options (post-tax).
 The great thing about employer sponsored plans is that your employer usually matches a specified percent of your contribution.
 For example, they might match 100% of your contribution up to 3% or 100% of your contribution up to 3% and then 50% of your contribution up to 6%.
 If your place of work offers a retirement plan, chances are they match some of your contributions.
 It’s free money, so make sure you take advantage of it!